bolt/docs/docs/installation/permissions.md

 ```

 <p class="note"><strong>Note</strong> If you're using SQLite, you must ensure
-the database file is writable for the webserver's user.
-It's stored in
+that both the database file as well as the containing folder are writable for
+the webserver's user.
+It's stored in <code>var/data/bolt.sqlite</code> by
-<code>var/data/bolt.sqlite</code> by default.
-This means that it's taken into
+default.
+This means that it's taken into account in the above instructions.
+If
-account in the above instructions.
-If you've configured the file to be located
+you've configured the file to be located elsewhere, you might need to set the
-elsewhere, you might need to set the permissions yourself.</p>
+permissions yourself.</p>

 Make sure that the root folder is also readable by the web server.
 On some
 setups (mainly shared hosting solutions) this is not always the case.
 To remedy